Operant conditioning, also known as instrumental conditioning, uses rewards and punishments to connect behavior with

 - A person does not forget a Punished behavior rather such behavior is suppressed, and it returns in the future when the punishment does not exist.

 - It causes fear which generalizes undesirable behaviors.
 For example, a child might have a fear of going to school, if they are punished by their teacher due to undesired behavior.

 - It does not guide towards a desirable behavior.
 Reinforcement tells an individual what needs to be done, while punishment only tells what needs not to be done.

 Schedules of Reinforcement

-He identified specific schedules of reinforcement each having its own frequencies and timings.
-These different reinforcement patterns had varying effects on extinction and learning speed.
-Skinner and Ferster found ways in which delivery of reinforcement takes place.
+He identified different schedules of reinforcement with their own frequencies and timings.
+These patterns had varying effects on extinction and learning speed.
+Skinner and Ferster discovered methods of delivering reinforcement.

 It is the rate at which the rat presses the lever.

-This type of schedule rewards behavior only when they meet a specified number of responses.
-For example, after completing every 5th chore a child may receive a star.
-However, by following this schedule the response rate slows down as soon the reward is received.
-Only after a certain behavior has occurred for a specified time a behavior is reinforced.
-The rate of response is fast while the extinction rate is medium.
+This schedule rewards behavior after a certain number of responses.
+For example, a child may receive a star after every 5th chore.
+However, the response rate slows down once the reward is received.
+The behavior is reinforced only after it has occurred for a specified time.
+The response rate is fast, but the extinction rate is medium.